Facial Skin Lesion Removal in London

 RealSelf Top Doctors

-RealSelf top doctor status is awarded to less than 10% of the RealSelf doctor community.
-This status is earned by achieving consistently high patient satisfaction (from RealSelf reviews), getting excellent feedback on expert answers to patient questions, and after investing significant time in Q&A and other doctor activity.
-RealSelf top doctors are rated among the very best surgeons in the United Kingdom and USA.
+RealSelf’s top doctor status is awarded to less than 10% of the RealSelf doctor community.
+This status is earned by achieving consistently high patient satisfaction (from RealSelf reviews), getting excellent feedback on expert answers to patient questions, and investing significant time in Q&A and other doctor activities.
+RealSelf’s top doctors are rated among the very best surgeons in the United Kingdom.

 Types of facial skin lesions

-There are a wide variety of potential facial skin lesions and the most common skin lesions include:
+There are a wide variety of potential facial skin lesions, and the most common skin lesions include:

 Some facial skin lesions are related to excessive sunlight and include: